getify/You-Dont-Know-JS/types & grammar/ch4.md

 In fact, I would argue these operators shouldn't even be called "logical ___ operators", as that name is incomplete in describing what they do.
 If I were to give them a more accurate (if more clumsy) name, I'd call them "selector operators," or more completely, "operand selector operators."

 Why?
-Because they don't actually result in a *logic* value (aka `boolean`) in JavaScript, as they do in all other languages.
+Because they don't actually result in a *logic* value (aka `boolean`) in JavaScript, as they do in some other languages.

 So what *do* they result in?
 They result in the value of one (and only one) of their two operands.
 In other words, **they select one of the two operand's values**.